pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "EnabledRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EnabledTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class EnabledRenderValue extends BooleanRenderValue {
+export class EnabledTableValue extends BooleanTableValue {
-    constructor(data: boolean | undefined);
+    constructor();
 }

-// Warning: (ae-missing-release-tag) "EnabledTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EnabledTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class EnabledTableValue extends BooleanTableValue {
+export class EnabledTextFormattableValue extends BooleanTextFormattableValue {
-    constructor();
+    constructor(data: boolean | undefined);
 }

 // Warning: (ae-missing-release-tag) "EnumCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)